dimitris-zervas/osx-ros2-docker-image/ros2_with_rviz/README.md

 # Rviz in novnc

-This documentation will guide you on how to display x11 application running on docker container, in your browser.
+This documentation will guide you on how to display an x11 application running on the docker container, in your browser.
 The application will be `rviz2` and we will use a `novnc` docker image that will host the novnc server.

 # Prerequisites

-We are going to use a docker-compose file that it requires the `ros2-osx-full` to be already built in your system.
-To check if you have this image, you cun run in a terminal:
+We are going to use a docker-compose file that requires the `ros2-osx-full` to be already built into your system.
+To check if you have this image, you can run it in a terminal:

 ```bash
 docker images | grep ros2-osx-full
 ```

-If you cannot find this image, you can find instruction [here](../README.md#ros2-desktop-install) on how to build it.
+If you cannot find this image, you can find instructions [here](../README.md#ros2-desktop-install) on how to build it.

 # Run the services

-We will run two service using the `docker-compose.yaml` file:
+We will run two services using the `docker-compose.yaml` file:

 * ros: this will run a container out of the `ros2-osx-full` image
 * novnc: this will host the novnc server